cpch/Personalusermanual/README.md

 Optional Section: You may want to fill out this as a section to help introduce yourself to new joiners or to people from outside your team.
 Feel free to keep it light and don't worry about going into much detail about yourself in a professional sense, as that can be covered by later sections.
 Some suggested points might be where you grew up, what your hobbies are or a fun fact about yourself.
 </details>

+## Conditions I like to work in
+Quite place with little white noise
+Comfortable chair with back support

 ## How to Contact Me